 - Hans Christian Andersen Award, Denmark, 2010

-Honorary Degrees from the University of Exeter, University of St Andrews, Napier University, University of Edinburgh, Dartmouth College USA, Harvard University USA, University of Aberdeen.
+- Honorary Degrees from the University of Exeter, University of St Andrews, Napier University, University of Edinburgh, Dartmouth College USA, Harvard University USA, and University of Aberdeen

 - Anne Rowling Regenerative Neurology Clinic

 - Other Organizations

 Inspired by an article revealing the traumatizing treatment of children in Czech institutions, Rowling established the Children’s High Level Group in 2005.
 Five years later, the charity transformed into Lumos.